- How do I request the Naval Academy Band to perform at my event?

 2-disc album available for purchase from the Official Online Store of the U.S. Naval Academy

 .
-Additionaly the Next Wave Jazz Ensemble released its first CD recording titled Just Gettin' Started
+Additionaly the former Next Wave Jazz Ensemble released its first CD recording titled Just Gettin' Started

 in 2009.
 Clips from this album as well as from our most recent album Exellentia Consociata